andlogreg/digital-garden/content/index.md

 ---
-title: Where thoughts escape my mental RAM.
+title: Where thoughts escape my mental RAM
-updated: 2025-12-19
+updated: 2025-12-21
 publish: true
+comments: false
 ---
-# 🚧 🚧 🚧

-> [!info] NOTE: This is still a WIP as I learn how to use [Quartz](https://quartz.jzhao.xyz).
+Welcome 👋

+Some starting points:

+- Longer and more structured content in [[blog/]]